 When we began testing, we were so nervous but very confident that everything was “okay.”
 But after the results came back, we found out Cindy’s uterus wasn’t completely “clean.”
-She had a cyst that needed to be removed in order for her to carry our baby.
+She had a polyp that needed to be removed in order for her to carry our baby.
 They explained to us that Cindy needed a hysteroscopy surgery, which would cost us an extra amount of money aside from the whole IVF process.

 We panicked, because we had just spent so much on our wedding that it was almost impossible for us to afford that, but we found a way and continued with the process.
 She had her surgery done and everything came out great.
 Then we started injections for me, in order to get ready for the egg retrieval.
 I got 9 eggs in total removed, but only 6 of them were mature.

-To our surprise, when they fertilized them with the donor’s sperm, ALL 6 of them became healthy embryos.
+To our surprise, when they fertilized them with the donor’s sperm, ALL 6 of them became embryos.
 We then proceeded to do injections for Cindy to prepare her uterus.
 Two embryos were transferred.

 After 2 weeks, test day arrived, and we got the greatest news of our lives.
 WE’RE PREGNANT.
 We went in for our first ultrasound appointment, and there, we were told we were expecting twins.
 Two beautiful sacs were in there, and we got extremely happy.